Scottish-Tech-Army/Volunteer-app/README.md

    > For example, the above .env variable would require the following entry at the bottom of the yml file:
      SLACK_SECRET_WEBHOOK_MY_AWESOME_CHANNEL: ${{ secrets.SLACK_SECRET_WEBHOOK_MY_AWESOME_CHANNEL}}

+5. Add this variable as a new [GitHub Actions Secret](https://github.com/Scottish-Tech-Army/Volunteer-app/settings/secrets/actions).

 # Deploying the app and API